hashicorp/terraform-provider-azurerm/website/docs/r/log_analytics_solution.html.markdown

 * `location` - (Required) Specifies the supported Azure location where the resource exists.
 Changing this forces a new resource to be created.

 * `workspace_resource_id` - (Required) The full resource ID of the Log Analytics workspace with which the solution will be linked.
 Changing this forces a new resource to be created.

-* `workspace_name` - (Required) The full name of the Log Analytics workspace with which the solution will be linked.
-Changing this forces a new resource to be created.

 * `plan` - (Required) A `plan` block as documented below.